 B&Co. developed a corporate identity for Osage Data that differentiated this division of the Osage Nation and made an impression on key prospects.

-All materials drove prospects to a website landing page with additional background and contract information.
+All materials drove prospects to a website landing page with additional background and contact information.
 Following the annual Las Vegas trade show, we created and sent an email to all contact leads.
-The effort was successful, leading Osage to request a similar marketing outreach effort for the National Indian Gaming Association (NIGA) conference.
+The successful effort led Osage to request a similar marketing outreach for the National Indian Gaming Association (NIGA) conference.

 Today, the company is known as Osage Innovation Solutions (OIS), a Tribally-Owned 8(a) company and HUBZone-certified business providing IT services and solutions to government, oil & gas, aerospace, financial and gaming industries.

 For three years, Brigette Breitenbach worked with Milwaukee’s General Mitchell International Airport on a marketing campaign to increase the number of passengers from Northern Illinois utilizing the airport for business and leisure travel.

 We established key messages that Mitchell Airport offers a better choice for northern Illinois air travelers given MKE’s lower fares, cheaper parking, close proximity to Northern Illinois and an easy, hassle-free terminal.